libs-factory/riso-spec-kit/templates/commands/constitution-validation.md

 ## Outline

-You are applying the project constitution to validate development artifacts.
+You are validating development artifacts against the project constitution.
 This command ensures that specifications, plans, and tasks comply with established governance principles.

 Follow this execution flow: